Rensvandeschoot/Tutorials/Blavaan/Blavaan-WAMBS--Jags-.md

-In this tutorial you follow the steps of the When-to-Worry-and-How-to-Avoid-the-Misuse-of-Bayesian-Statistics - checklist [(the WAMBS-checklist)](https://www.rensvandeschoot.com/wambs-checklist/)
+In this tutorial you follow the steps of the When-to-Worry-and-How-to-Avoid-the-Misuse-of-Bayesian-Statistics - checklist [(the WAMBS-checklist)](https://www.rensvandeschoot.com/wambs-checklist/).

+We are continuously improving the tutorials so let me know if you discover mistakes, or if you have additional resources I can refer to.
+The source code is available via [Github](https://github.com/Rensvandeschoot/Tutorials).
+If you want to be the first to be informed about updates, follow me on [Twitter](https://twitter.com/RensvdSchoot).

   <p>&nbsp;</p>